 Barclays Bank - Plevin PPI Check & Claim Service

-You can still make a PPI claim under a 'Plevin' legal ruling If Barclays Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due compensation.
+You can still make a PPI claim under the 'Plevin' legal ruling if Barclays Bank charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due compensation.

 We can help with your Barclay's 'Plevin' PPI claim?